| Size | Price | Stock | Qty |

 [2].
 Influence of the Carboxylic Function on the Degradation of d-Galacturonic Acid and Its Polymers.
 J Agric Food Chem.
 2021 Aug 18;69(32):9376-9382.
 [3].
 Synthesis, physico-chemical properties and complexing abilities of new amphiphilic ligands from D-galacturonic acid.
 Carbohydr Res.
 2010 Apr 19;345(6):731-9. |

-It is valid for both α- and β-anomeric models of complex 4 that the hydrogen and carbon atoms located close by at least one of the cations demonstrate specific broadening of their NMR resonances.
-In addition, in both cases the oxovanadium(IV) cations are in distorted tetragonal pyramidal configuration that is in agreement with results of electronic and vibrational spectroscopy.
+For the α- and β-anomer models of complex 4, both hydrogen and carbon atoms near at least one cation exhibit specific NMR peak broadening.
+In addition, the vanadium(IV) cation in both cases exhibits a distorted tetragonal pyramidal configuration, consistent with the results of electronic and vibrational spectroscopy.
 [1]

 C6H9NAO7